-The kitchen area features a Spinflo cooker with three gas hobs and an electric hotplate.
-Adjacent to this is a stainless steel sink with cutlery rack and drainer, concealed by a Chinchilla glass lid which may be used as a chopping board and a chrome mixer tap.
-Below the worktop are various storage cupboards and drawers, the exact layout dependent on the model.
-Extra serving space is provided by a worktop extension which slides out below the counter.
-A Thetford absorption refrigerator, with automatic energy selection and an LCD display is fitted to this model.
-A fridge/freezer is located in a separate housing on the opposite side of the vehicle
+The kitchen area comprises a Thetford cooker, with three gas hobs and a single electric hotplate, or four gas hobs, depending on model.
+Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a chopping board, and a chrome mixer tap.
+Below the worktop are various storage cupboards and drawers, the exact layout dependant on the model.
+Extra serving space is provided by a worktop extension which slides out above the fridge.

+A Thetford absorption refrigerator, with automatic energy selection and an LCD display, is fitted.
 Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
-Four wine glasses, and bottle clips are fitted in an adjacent overhead locker.
-Below the overhead lockers is a cooker hood and an individually switched, LED light to illuminate the worktop.
+Four wine glasses are supplied and are housed in the unit above the fridge.

+Below the overhead lockers is a cooker hood and also an LED lamp, individually switched, for illumination.